mod_authn_otp is an Apache web server module for two-factor authentication

 that require more security than simple username/password authentication

 yet also don't require users to install special VPN software, and is

 compatible with software tokens that run on cell phones.

-Also included is otptool, a one-time password command line utility.
+otptool is a one-time password command line utility.
+It can be used

-otptool can be used on a simple call-out basis to integrate two-factor
+on a simple call-out basis to integrate two-factor authentication

 into any existing authentication solution. genotpurl generates URLs